+For this we offer the Species Almanac to help in sorting out what is likely on Deer Isle in a given place, at a given time, so we can usefully approach the vast resources of the Internet.
+Finally, learning is not a passive enterprise.
 Why learn?
-We have been leading nature walks here on Deer Isle for fifty years and we are convinced that the more you know about your natural surroundings, the more you appreciate.
+We have been leading nature walks here on Deer Isle for more than fifty years and we are convinced that the more you know about your natural surroundings, the more you appreciate.
+You can feel that smile, that glow of recognition when you come across a plant or animal you have met before.
+Increasingly research is showing that even seeing Nature images is good for our health.
 Being alive is a remarkable gift that we share with a fascinating host of creatures.
+Reason enough.

-Reason enough; now out we go, and enjoy.
+Out we go, and enjoy.
+That's how you become a naturalist.

--Marnie and Ken Crowell 2014
+Marnie and Ken Crowell